 Greek mythology in The Lighthouse (2019) – God Poseidon and Prometheus

-Throughout the whole film, Robert Eggers hints to Thomas and Ephraim as reflections on two mythological characters – Poseidon and Prometheus.
+Throughout the whole film, Robert Eggers hints at Thomas and Ephraim as reflections on two mythological characters – Poseidon and Prometheus.
 Although the two weren’t part of the same tale, Eggers found a common denominator for them in The Lighthouse (2019).
-In fact, the director smartly used virtues of both Poseidon and Prometheus to clash two very powerful, charismatic personas.
+In fact, the director smartly used the virtues of both Poseidon and Prometheus to clash two very powerful, charismatic personas.